Blunt-Arman/real-estate-price-intelligence/README.md

 Ridge regression outperformed other models on the house price dataset, likely due to its regularization handling multicollinearity among features well.
 Random Forest performed best on the rent dataset, capturing non-linear relationships that a linear model missed.

-*(Replace the placeholders above with your actual evaluation numbers — this table is the first thing most recruiters check.)*

 ## Tech Stack